Coast and sea

 Sea state

-High or very high, occasionally phenomenal at first in northwest.
+Moderate or rough, occasionally very rough at first in southeast.

 Weather